GLOSSARY

 Bite

-Because the word ‘etching’ comes from a Dutch word meaning ‘to eat’, the acid, which corrodes the metal from a metal plate, is called biting the plate.
+Because the word ‘etching’ comes from a Dutch word meaning ‘to eat’, the acid corrodes the metal from a metal plate and is called biting the plate.
 The acid will bite any part of the metal it touches, and the longer the acid is in contact with the metal, the more it bites, the deeper the grooves, and the more ink the grooves hold.

 Chine collé